by Ellen Isaacs

 The platforms of Bernie Sanders, Alexandria Ocasio-Cortez, Ayanna Pressley, Rashida Tlaib, and Ilhan Omar are identical in most respects.
 They all call for a $15/hour minimum wage and equal pay for women, abolishing ICE, ending mass incarceration, gun control, more affordable housing, a carbon tax and other mechanisms to control climate change, free higher education, increased banking regulation and some degree of taxing the rich and campaign finance reform, and single payer universal health care (Medicare for All).
-To just consider the case of health care, it is extremely unlikely to imagine the capitalist class forfeiting the profits of the pharmaceutical industry, the most profitable in the country, let alone those of the health insurance companies.
+All of this sounds great, but the costs to a capitalist class which is is struggling to surmount rising international competition, economic and military, would be too great to bear.
+To just consider the case of health care, it is extremely unlikely to imagine US capitalists forfeiting the profits of the pharmaceutical industry, the most profitable in the country, let alone those of the health insurance companies.
 Moreover, health depends very heavily on many factors other than medical care, such as a good diet, exercise, a clean environment, safe working conditions, and a minimization of stress – all the things denied to most workers under capitalism.
 The fact that the US ranks low among developed countries in almost all measures of health is not important to capitalists as long as the well-to-do can obtain adequate care and there are enough healthy workers to do the work that needs to be done.
 In fact, the unemployable – the old or disabled – are only a burden to the system, an unremunerated cost.

 All of the politicians named declare the wish to limit the prosecution of foreign resource wars, but their foreign policy aims and strategies are vague and limited.
 Ocasio-Cortez, for example, says that continued US military action in the Middle East, North Africa and Asia “damages America’s legitimacy as a force for good….
 We can become stronger by building stronger diplomatic and economic ties, and by saving our armed forces only for when they’re truly needed.”
 Of course when they’re needed is completely undefined, and does she really believe that the US was ever a force for good in the world?
 When exactly?
 Without the capitalist class being removed from power and as long as it is in a competitive relationship with other large capitalists, it is inconceivable that the US military would only respond to an attack on its territory or only intervene overseas to insure justice for the world’s poor, as opposed to guaranteeing access to vital resources and markets.